rrjoson/rrjoson.com/content/pages/me.md

 template: page
 ---

-Classically trained pianist turned software engineer who loves working with UX designers to build interfaces that are a delight to use.

-I started this website as a place to document everything I learn.
-I learn in public and write about everything I know.
+I'm a classical pianist turned software engineer.
+I was born in 1994 and grew up in the Philippines.
+After going to University of Santo Tomas Conservatory of Music studying classical piano performance, I started self learning web development and landed my first internship after 5 months.

+I've written code for Uwai, White Widget, and also made a few open source contributions.

+I now work full-time as a software engineer at Laguro.

+On my free time, I create content all about web development on various platforms including: [Twitter](https://twitter.com/rrjoson)